b1rdmania/vs-token-mvp/WHITEPAPER.md

 **Trade / LP** – The user's `vS` tokens are a standard ERC-20, immediately usable across the DeFi ecosystem.
 They can be traded, provided as liquidity, or used as collateral.

 **Claim Vested (Battle-Hardened)** – The Vault exposes a public `claimVested` function.
 This function can be called by anyone (typically an automated keeper) to instruct the Vault to harvest all available underlying `S` tokens from the fNFTs it holds.
 To ensure scalability and prevent out-of-gas errors, this function operates on batches of NFTs.
+To guarantee liveness, the function also includes a protocol-level incentive, rewarding the caller with a small percentage of the vested tokens they successfully harvest.

 **Redeem** – At any time, a user can burn their `vS` tokens.
 In exchange, they receive a proportional share of all the underlying `S` tokens currently held by the Vault.
 This is the primary mechanism for realizing the underlying value.